 - An employee with a sick note is entitled to be paid sick days for the period of illness written on the sick note.
 The law does not exclude paying sick pay retroactively, so an employee is entitled to pay sick pay (based on the sick note) retroactively, even after the end of the month in which he was sick.

-- According to the Sick Pay Law, sick pay is considered to be part of the salary and is therefore included when calculating severance pay and pension contributions.
+- Legally, sick pay is considered to be part of the salary and therefore income tax, National Insurance payments etc. are deducted from it.
+The sick pay is also included when calculating severance pay and pension contributions.

 - An employee who has used all of his/her accrued sick days, and is not entitled to further sick pay, may request that the employer approves leave without pay.